Unfortunately, this is one conflict that isn't gonna be solved with diplomacy.

 (For the 2000 film about a chocolaterie in a French village, see Chocolat

 - Action Girl - Zen.
 Zin was a Dark Action Girl in the backstory, or possibly a Dragon Lady.

-- Agony of the Feet - Zin's boss shoots himself in the foot, ostensibly to hurt Zin somehow.
-He later cuts one of Zin's toes off.
+- Agony of the Feet - During Zin's acrimonious departure at the start of the film, her boss is shot in the foot and loses his big toe.
+He later cuts one of Zin's toes off as revenge.

 - Ambiguous Disorder - Zen's disorder is never named, but it's pretty clearly a form of autism.
 The real example is the boy who serves as the final boss.
 It's generally considered to include full-body Tourette's, but that doesn't explain all his symptoms

 - Anti-Hero - Zen and Moom have a good cause... but they're basically collecting money owed to the mob for their own personal use.

 - Badass Family - Dad's a (very good) gangster.
 Mom... had moves before the cancer.
 Their kid is unstoppable.

 - Big Damn Heroes - A few examples.
 The most hilarious (and overt) being Moom saving the day by... scaring away the flies using an electric flyswatter, thus allowing Zen to mop the floor with the people she's extorting money from.

 - Bittersweet Ending - Zen's mother is killed by the Big Bad.
 However, by this point, Zen has defeated everyone who stood against them... so her father doesn't have to leave again, and she is reunited with him.

 - The Blade Always Lands Pointy End In- Played straight many times in the butcher shop fight, but notably subverted at one point.
 Zen deflects a thrown knife at a mook who was already victim to this trope.
 You see his face and reaction when he's hit... then the camera pans downward and it turns out it merely slapped him with the side of the blade.